yuyatng27828/quant-finance/notes/hull/ch04/risk_free_rates.md

-# 4.3 THe Risk-Free Rate
+# 4.3 The Risk-Free Rate

 ## Definition
 - The interest rate on an investment with no default risk and no uncertainty about future payments